resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 ```
 After that, import into App.js and by convention place the 3rd party import above the imports from things you have built yourself.

+## How To Read the API doc and implement "Making a Request"

+- To check which endpoint will get the list of players and to make a search for a player matching a query, a **GET** type network request will be used.
+In this case, that endpoint will be `/v3/players` Go to [rapidapi](https://rapidapi.com/api-sports/api/api-football)

+- Make a request with axios in the `onSearchSubmit` handler by calling `axios.get(a, b)` where:
+"a" will be the a parameter that is the address that the **GET** request is being made to, and "b" will be an object that will have a bunch of options that wil customize that particular request.

+- Now, the request is being made to `/v3/players` but that's not the only path in our request url, the root url for the rapidapi must first be included.
+The root URL of the rapidapi is `https://api-football-v1.p.rapidapi.com` and will be the first path which will be joined by the endpoint at the end.
+Combined, they will specify where a **GET** request is being made to.

+- To get access to the API, identification has to be verified.
+Header parameters contain these identification keys (also called access keys).
+Access keys can either be put in an `X-RapidAPI-Key` header or appended to a query string when the request is being made.

+- Include the query parameter that will contain the search term to be used. "params" will specify the different query string parameters in the request.

+- To see the responses, pull open the network tab in dev tools, clear request log, type in the input and send.
+Two results should be gotten and the result with the method of "GET" and in the preview, the data should be there.